-Hold progress meetings once a week for project 1007-10-72.
-The contractor's superintendent or designated representative and subcontractor's representatives for ongoing subcontract work or subcontractor work expected to begin within the next two weeks are to attend and provide a written schedule of the next week(s)' operations.
+Hold progress meetings once a week for Projects 1007-10-73 and 1007-10-79.
+These meetings will take place at 111 Interstate Blvd, Edgerton, WI.
+The contractor's superintendent or designated representative and subcontractor's representatives for ongoing subcontract work or subcontractor work expected to begin within the next two weeks shall attend and provide a written schedule of the next week(s)' operations.
 Include begin and end dates of specific prime and subcontractor work operations including lane closures and traffic switches.
-Invite utilities, Town of Albion, and Dane County Sheriff representatives to attend the progress meetings.
+Invite utilities, Town of Albion, Township of Christiana, and Dane County Sheriff representatives to attend the progress meetings.
 Agenda items at the meeting will include review of the contractor's schedule and subcontractors' schedule, utility conflicts and relocation schedule, evaluation of progress and pay items, and making revisions if necessary.
 Plans and specifications for upcoming work will be reviewed to prevent potential problems or conflicts between contractors.